Threefolds of Kodaira dimension one: Introduction

 We now give a rough idea of the proof of Theorem \ref{mt}.
 If the Iitaka fibration maps to a non-rational curve, then the boundedness of the Iitaka fibration can be easily derived using weak-positivity.
-Now assume the Iitaka fibration of $X$ maps to a rational curve.
-We may assume $X$ is minimal and hence the general fiber of the Iitaka fibration is a K3 surface, an Enriques surface, an abelian surface or a bielliptic surface.
+Now assume that the Iitaka fibration of $X$ maps to a rational curve.
+We may assume that $X$ is minimal and hence the general fiber of the Iitaka fibration is a K3 surface, an Enriques surface, an abelian surface or a bielliptic surface.
 If the general fiber has non-zero Euler characteristic, i.e., if the Iitaka fibration is a K3 or an Enriques fibration, we observe the following fact.
 One may write $K_X$ as a pull-back of an ample $\Q$-divisor.
 The degree of this $\Q$-divisor is determined by the singularities of $X$.
 If the degree is large, then a small multiple of $K_X$ defines the Iitaka fibration.
-Assume the degree is small, then the singularities of $X$ are bounded: the local index of singular points of $X$ can not be too large, and the total number of singular points is bounded.
-This implies the degree has an lower bound.
+Assume that the degree is small, then the singularities of $X$ are bounded: the local index of singular points of $X$ can not be too large, and the total number of singular points is bounded.
+This implies the degree has a lower bound.
 With the help of a computer, we get a good estimate of this lower bound and hence a good effective bound for the Iitaka fibration.
 If the Iitaka fibration is an abelian or a bielliptic fibration, then above techniques do not work.
-When the Iitaka fibration is birationally isotrivial, it is easy to derive a good estimate.
-Now assume the Iitaka fibration is not isotrivial.
-The only tool we can use is Fujino-Mori's canonical bundle formula.
-With the help of the the theory of holomorphic two-forms developed by Campana and Peternell, one can show that the degree of the moduli part is large.
-Thus we could get an effective bound for the Iitaka fibration, which is quite better than Fujino-Mori's original estimate.
-One can always replace our smooth threefold by its minimal model, hence throughout this article, we always assume our threefold is minimal and with terminal singularities.
+Our main tool to solve the boundedness problem is Fujino-Mori's canonical bundle formula.
+Since the second Betti number of an abelian surface is not too large, the canonical bundle formula behaves well in this situation.
+One can show that the Euler characteristic of the canonical cover of the given threefold is zero, hence it has non-trivial irregularity or non-trivial geometric genus.
+We can first solve the boundedness problem of the Iitaka fibration for irregular threefolds and threefolds with non-trivial geometric genus, and then compare terms in the canonical bundle formula between the original threefold and its canonical cover.
+One can always replace our smooth threefold by its minimal model, hence throughout this article, we always assume that our threefold is minimal and with terminal singularities.
 Since the abundance conjecture is known to be true in dimension three, the Iitaka fibration is a morphism.
-We will denote it by $f:X\rightarrow C$ and hence $K_X$ is a pull-back of some ample $\Q$-divisor on $C$.
-If $C$ is not rational, we will prove the desired boundedness in Section \ref{sp}.
-In the later sections we will always assume $C$ is a rational curve.
-We discuss K3/Enriques fibrations, abelian fibrations and bielliptic fibrations in Section \ref{sk3}, \ref{sabl} and \ref{sbie} respectively.
+We will denote it by $f\colon X\rightarrow C$ and hence $K_X$ is a pull-back of some ample $\Q$-divisor on $C$.
+If $C$ is not rational, we will prove the desired boundedness in Section \ref{sp} (cf. Proposition \ref{nonr}).
+In the later sections we will always assume that $C$ is a rational curve.
+We discuss K3/Enriques fibrations in Section \ref{sk3} and abelian/bielliptic fibrations in Section \ref{sabl}.
 We will prove Theorem \ref{mt} in Section \ref{sk1}, which is a collection of the result in previous sections.
 We also compute several examples, which are threefolds of Kodaira dimension one such that a small pluricanonical system do not define the Iitaka fibration.

 I thank Christopher Hacon for suggesting this question to me and giving me lots of useful suggestions.
 I would like to thank Jungkai Alfred Chen for discussing this question with me and giving me lots of helpful comments.
 The author was supported by the Ministry of Science and Technology, Taiwan and NCTS.
 This work was done while the author was visiting the University of Utah.
 The author would like to thank the University of Utah for its hospitality.